pablodz/pipewire_python/README.md

 ## Contributions

 PR, FR and issues are welcome.
+Changes with PR in `dev` branch please due documentation runs after each commit in `main` branch.
+Check more [here](docs/NEW_RELEASE.md)

 ## License